-MeloYelo's after-sale service is delivered through a nationwide network of technicians.
+MeloYelo's after-sale service is delivered through a nationwide network of retired engineers, mechanics and electronics gurus.
 MeloYelo provides its own training to these technicians, and they are able to share their learning experiences and trouble-shooting approaches by phone, by email, and through an online discussion forum.
 Since the launch of MeloYelo in 2016, there has not been a problem we were unable to solve.